top of page

 The 4 types of coffee beans are characteristically different in many ways and have different taste profiles.

-Arabica has more refined aroma and tastes smoother and sweeter with flavour notes of chocolate, fruit and berries.
-It is more acidic but is the least bitter among the 4 varietals.
+Arabica has more refined aroma, tastes smoother and sweeter with flavour notes of chocolate, fruit and berries.
+It is more acidic, or fruity, and is the least bitter among the 4 varietals.
 Nearly all specialty coffee beans in the market are Arabica beans.

 Taste profile of Liberica is pretty close to Robusta with earthly, smoky, woody or nutty flavours.
 It is more balanced with less bitterness than Robusta and less acidity than Arabica.